 Employers should also have employers’ liability insurance to cover the cost of compensation should a civil case be taken out.
 This is required by law.

-The most important thing to note is that the Health and Safety at Work Act 1974 doesn’t just apply when actual harm has been done - it requires only the risk of harm.
+The most important thing to note is that the Health and Safety at Work Act 1974 employers responsibilities don’t just apply when actual harm has been done - it requires only the risk of harm.
 This is why the next step is absolutely necessary to avoid action being taken against your business.

 Conduct a risk assessment